SMSR: asking for space

 With the Informatics Remote Desktop service, you can get a graphical login to DICE Linux.
 You can use it from anywhere, on any device which has RDP client software.

 You connect to a DICE remote desktop server.
-If you have a DICE computer allocated to you, you can connect to that instead.
+If you're a staff member or research postgrad with your own DICE desktop computer, you can connect to that instead.

-If you just need a text-only login, you can use ssh instead.
+If you just need a text-only login, use ssh instead.

 Remote Desktop on a Mac